The name Pulmonx Corporation (LUNG) should be kept on your radar - The Dwinnex

 Earnings Estimates

-There are 7 different market analysts currently analyzing its stock.
+As of right now, 7 analysts gave their recommendation on the stock of the company.
 On average, analysts expect EPS of -$0.4 for the current quarter, with a high estimate of -$0.36 and a low estimate of -$0.44, while EPS last year was -$0.28.
 The consensus estimate for the next quarter is -$0.4, with high estimates of -$0.37 and low estimates of -$0.46.

 Analysts are recommending an EPS of between -$1.59 and -$1.72 for the fiscal current year, implying an average EPS of -$1.62.
 EPS for the following year is -$1.34, with 7 analysts recommending between -$1.23 and -$1.5.